Building design and fit-out

 - The area should be well lit to make it easy for staff to inspect devices for soiling.

-- All supplies should be stored in closed cupboards or drawer; no materials, supplies or equipment may be left out or stored on benches or floors.
+- All supplies should be stored in closed cupboards or drawers; no materials, supplies or equipment may be left out or stored on benches or floors.
 Even clean boxes shed fibres that could compromise device asepsis/sterility.

 - The area cannot be shared with linen or waste and should be a low-traffic area.